GameMakerDiscord/Timers-Made-Easy/README.md

-# Timers-Made-Easy
+Timers Made Easy

+Maintained by: Shadestyle

-A small Game Maker file utilizing global tick counters.
+Description: A small Game Maker File which includes Scripts and Objects to utilize a simple global timer, and utilize it easily.